office fitout in the boardroom

 Batten

-Narrow strips of wood used to cover joints or as decorative vertical members over plywood or wide boards.
+Narrow strips of wood, metal or plastic used to cover joints or as decorative vertical members over plywood or other panels, also used to pack out surfaces for linings to be affixed to.

 BCA